ging/fiware-idm/roadmap.md

 -   Improvements in AZF integration: general improvements for better supporting new Keyrock's features

--   OpenID Connect: support to this standard as an extension of the current OAuth 2.0 implementation.
+-   COAP compatibility: supporting this protocol as an alternative of HTTP could improve the performance of IoT devices authentication process.

--   UMA integration: support for improvements that UMA provides with respect to the current OAuth 2.0 based authorization mechanism.
+-   Data Usage Control: extend existing functionalities.

 ## Long term